webpy/webpy.github.com/upgrade_to_point2.md

 # Upgrade to web.py 0.2

-If you are migrating from the "one big file" version of web.py to the .2 version, you have to make some changed to your code.
+If you are migrating from the "one big file" version of web.py to the .2 version, you have to make some changes to your code.

 ### Downloading web.py 0.2